Happy Nation (song): Other recordings

 During the 6th series of Så mycket bättre in 2015, Niklas Strömstedt performed the song in Swedish as "Lyckolandet", with lyrics against racism and xenophobia.

 In other media

 Television

 The song was used in the X-Men '97 episode "Remember It", played during the Hellfire Gala that directly preceded genocide on the island of Genosha.
+Many fans liken it to the "Rains of Castamere" from Game of Thrones which preceded the infamous Red Wedding, giving the song a new context for X-Men fans.

 Legacy

-The song experienced a resurgence in 2024 and 2025 through the short-form video hosting service TikTok,. usually in videos of the S.W.A.T. or corruption and violence.
+The song experienced a resurgence in 2024 and 2025 through the short-form video hosting service TikTok.